 For some courses (at the instructor's discretion, with the Academic Dean's approval), an "A", "B", "C", "D" will appear on the records as a "CR" (Pass), and hours toward graduation requirements granted.
 The grade of "NCR" (Fail) for the course will be so marked on the record and zero figured in the grade point average.
-A grade of Pass/Fail also applies to chapel attendance, participation in the ministry immersion trip, church attendance, Spiritual Formation, and Christian Service Assignments (or Life Coaching or internships).
+A grade of Pass/Fail also applies to Spiritual Formation and Christian Service Assignments.
+Chapel attendance, church attendance, as well as participation in Life Coaching and the Ministry Immersion Trip are tracked and monitored for completion.